revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 <blockquote>

-- Which refers to the repository hosted on intranet web server to be used by companies in their own primies.
+- Which refers to the repository hosted on intranet web server to be used by companies in their own premises.
 Used when Maven needs to download the dependencies.
 - Remote repository work exactly same way as Maven’s central repository.
 Whenever an artifact is needed, it is downloaded to developer’s local repository and then it is used.

 </blockquote>